 mesh

 We then apply the ODT to the mesh smoothing to improve the mesh quality.
-The algorithms are developed for any dimensions but the numerical examples are restricted to 2-D. Later on, a French research group did the 3-D numerical examples using our approach.
+The algorithms are developed for any dimensions but the numerical examples are restricted to 2-D. Later on, a French research group improved ODT smoothing scheme and have done the 3-D numerical examples using this approach.
 See ftp://ftp-sop.inria.fr/geometrica/alliez/vtm.pdf

-This is a paper devoted to the anisotropic interpolation error analysis on ODT although the concept ODT is not explicitly stated out.
+We present anisotropic interpolation error analysis based on ODT although the concept ODT is not explicitly stated out.

 We apply ODT to obtain sharp estimates of some constants in the sphere covering problem and optimal polytope approximation of convex bodies

-This is a paper to explicitly write out some constants which are important in the theory of approximation.
+We explicitly write out some constants which are important in the approximation theory.

-Recently the ODT is used quite often to generate shape regular tetrahedral meshes in three dimensions by computer scienist; see, e.g. the following two papers on ACM SIGGRAPH (SIGGRAPH is widely considered the most prestigious forum for the publication of computer graphics research).
+The following papers on ACM SIGGRAPH (SIGGRAPH is widely considered the most prestigious forum for the publication of computer graphics research).

 Among the large body of work in mesh opti mization, the